-Hyperrealism avoids complex subject matters though it emphasizes a detail, for instance, a flower decorating hair, or a patch of sunlight on the wall.
+Hyperrealism avoids complex subject matters though it emphasizes details, for instance, a flower decorating hair, or a patch of sunlight on the wall.
 We cannot but mention a series of the artworks by Masha Shubina; she took pictures of herself with a Polaroid camera and then copied them on the canvases of larger formats.
 She often depicted only a part of her face laying emphasis on the eyes, lips or accessory of the clothing.

-Artworks by Norwegian painter Truls Espedal.
+Artworks by Norwegian painter Truls Espedal

-Difference is obvious with a naked eye.The difference of this style from realism is easier to understand through the examples.
-The painting Luncheon in the Studio by Mane just depicts the reality and the artwork by Truls Espedal reveals emotional response and perception of the reality by the artist.
+Difference is obvious with the naked eyeThe difference of this art style from Realism is easier to understand through the examples.
+The painting Luncheon in the Studio by Manet just depicts the reality and the artwork by Truls Espedal reveals the emotional response and perception of the reality by the artist.

-You are an expert ifYou are an expert if you are able to distinguish Photorealism and Hyperrealism.
-The artworks by Photorealists resemble a technically advanced high-resolution photo.
+You are an expert if...You are an expert if you are able to distinguish Photorealism and Hyperrealism.
+The artworks by Photorealists resemble technically advanced high-resolution photos.
 Hyperrrealist artworks are more mysterious.
-The dominant subject in Photorealism is a landscape or a portrait taken mainly, Hyperrealism is focused on details.
-So, when the photorealist depicts a park in the whole, the hyperrealist would produce a bench hidden in the shadow emphasizing a thing sunbeam.
-If the photorealist painted a portrait in general, the hyperrealist would highlight a particular feature of a face.
+The dominant subject in Photorealism is a landscape or a portrait, while Hyperrealism is focused mostly on details.
+So, when a photorealist depicts a park in the whole, a hyperrealist would hide a bench in the shadow emphasizing a sunbeam.
+If a photorealist paints a portrait in general, a hyperrealist would highlight a particular feature of a face.

 Well known hyperrealist artistsGerhard Richter, Gottfried Helnwein, Chuck Close, Domenico Gnoli, Masha Shubina (some of her artworks).

-Iconic artworksGerhard Richter, the Betty
+Iconic artworksGerhard Richter, "Betty"

-Gottfried Helnwein, the Madonna at the Meeting
+Gottfried Helnwein, "Madonna at the Meeting"

-Truls Espedal, a series of his artworks with birds
+Truls Espedal’s series of artworks with birds